Types of Criminal Offenses: Table of Contents

 Felony Conviction for Mayhem With Serious Injury:

 The mayhem charge can be incurred if the dog owner intended the injuries.
-The dog attack must result in the victim becoming disabled, disfigured or losing a part of the face or body for mayhem felony charge.
+The dog attack must result in the victim becoming disabled, disfigured, or losing a part of the face or body for a mayhem felony charge to be valid.

 - The dog is trained to fight, attack or kill